shakedshoshan/tustus-bot/README.md

 # 🤖 Cheap Fligths Alert Bot

-A Python bot that scrapes data from websites using Selenium and sends automated WhatsApp messages via the Resend API.
+A Python bot that scrapes data from websites using Selenium and sends automated Emails messages via the Resend API.
 Perfect for daily updates by personal prefference (destenations).

 ## 🚀 Features